OfficeDev/office-js-docs-pr/docs/publish/deploy-office-add-in-sso-to-azure.md

 1. In VS Code open the terminal and run the command `npm run build`.
 This will build a folder named `dist` that you can deploy.
 1. In the VS Code **Explorer** browse to the `dist` folder.
 Right-click the `dist` folder and select **Deploy to Web App..**.
-1. When prompted to select a resource, select the app service you created previously.
+1. When prompted to select a resource, select the App Service app you created previously.
 1. When prompted if you are sure, select **Deploy**.
 1. When prompted to always deploy the workspace, choose **Yes**.